Navigating the future financial landscape of your golden years can seem daunting. That’s where a retirement calculator comes in handy.

 Let’s go through the inputs for the Simple mode:

 - Currency: Simply choose the currency you intend to save and withdraw in (e.g., USD, GBP, CAD, AUD, EUR, or INR).

 - Current Age: Nice and simple – how old are you right now (in years)?

 - Retirement Age: The age at which you wish to begin your retirement.
-Starting at that age, the calculator will start withdrawing the amount that you specify in the Annual Withdrawal field (adjusted for inflation).

 - Current Portfolio Value: Do you already have a portfolio for investments, stocks, shares, or bonds?
 Be sure to enter your savings amounts here – and only include those amounts you can freely use to invest with.